 Have you started a garden yet this year?
 I made these clay egg planters to grow wheat grass in my kitchen windowsill.
 My green thumb only extends to herbs but I still want to grow something green.
 And nothing says spring to me like the bright green of wheat grass.
 But since my seeds were far from sprouting I transplanted some parsley and rosemary to give you an idea of how these look as little planters.
 I love them!

-Before the clay eggs become planters, they make perfect candy holders for Easter baskets.
-Or as place settings!
+The clay eggs double as candy holders for Easter baskets.
+Or tiny place settings!
 I’m going to use them for my Easter brunch to hold colorful jelly beans.
+Here’s how to make your own:

 How to make clay eggs for Easter